eroicaleo/doctut2/notes/NotesOnHowToReadABook.md

 Practical book tell what to do, how to do.
 Have frequent occurrence of "should", "ought", "good", "bad", "ends", "means".
 Theoretical book keep saying "is".

+# Chapter 7

+The first 4 stage of analytically reading

+1. Classify the book according to kind and subject matter
+2. State what the whole book is about with the utmost brevity.
+3. Enumerate its major parts in their order and relation, and outline these parts as you have outlined the whole.
+4. Define the problem or problems the author is trying to solve.

+About the stage 2:

+Examples:

+**Herodotus' history (by himself)**

+These are the researches of Herodotus of Halicarnassus, which he publishes, in the hope of thereby preserving from decay the remembrance of what men have done, and of preventing the great and wonderful actions of the Greeks and the Barbarians from losing their due meed of glory; and withal to put on record what were their grounds of feud.